vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/context-test-debugging.md

 ## Refined Heuristics with Context Test Debugging

 The most important aspect to consider is, "Where do you look in a large system?".
-It is possible to infer and search for all areas previously described.
+We describe this as the contest.
+It is possible to infer and search for all areas previously described without context.
 However, sustainable debugging of systems is best served with a good understanding of how a system works, followed by debugging practices to become proficient and efficient.
 Understanding how a system works means you know how the 'engines' run.